Gmina Konopnica, Lublin Voivodeship

 Gmina Konopnica is a rural gmina (administrative district) in Lublin County, Lublin Voivodeship, in eastern Poland.
 Its seat is the village of Konopnica, which lies approximately 20 km west of the regional capital Lublin.

 The gmina covers an area of 92.75 km2, and as of 2019 its total population is 13,963 (12,790 in 2013).

 Konopnica is a suburban borough of Lublin, some 10 km to the south west of the town.
-When driving from the town you can see the changes on the landscape from an urban agglomeration, through estates of single-family houses and, finally, to the typically Polish countryside of golden fields and green meadows.
+When driving from the town, one can see the changes on the landscape from an urban agglomeration, through estates of single-family houses and, finally, to the typically Polish countryside of golden fields and green meadows.

-The borough of Konopnica is made up of 20 villages and hamlets in which, within an area of 92.75 km^{2}, live over 10,000 people.
-Half of the inhabitants live off farming almost three-guarters of the land in the borough is agricultural.
+The borough of Konopnica is made up of 20 villages and hamlets, in which, within an area of 92.75 km^{2}, live over 10,000 people.
+Half of the inhabitants live off farming; almost three-quarters of the land in the borough is agricultural.
 Mainly cereals and sugar beet are grown.
-Fruit growing is rapidly.
 The location provides good conditions for development of trade and services.
-A good road network ensures good communications with Lublin.
+A good road network ensures communications with Lublin.
 The Lublin-Warsaw railway line, which runs through the borough, increases the transportation possibilities.

 The railway runs along the border between two distinct geographical areas.
 The area to the north of railway line on the Nałęczowski Plateau which is characterised by a richly sculpted terrain.

 In this part of the borough can be found the highest point in the Lublin, at a height of 252 m above sea level, and a network of picturesque loess ravines.

 Stretching away on the other side of the railway line is the Bełżycka Plain.
 The flat quiet scenery of large fields and meadows reveals the most distant corners of the borough.

 There are two large forests in the borough at Radawiec Duży and Tereszyn, as well as some smaller woods with a total area of over 5 km^{2}.